sonhv3112/SmartEye/README.md

 # SmartEye

-SmartEye application on React-native of NoName team in IT Hackathon UI 2022 :clown_face: :clown_face:
+SmartEye application on React-native of NoName team in IT Hackathon IU 2022 :clown_face: :clown_face:

 ## Install